hoangminh2411/ask-ai/askgpt-client/README.md

 ## 🎯 Overview

-AskGPT is a modular browser extension that integrates ChatGPT, Google Gemini, and Google Lens directly into your browsing experience.
+AskGPT is a modular browser extension that integrates ChatGPT, Google Gemini, Perplexity, Microsoft Copilot, and Grok directly into your browsing experience.
 Work with AI through a floating toolbar, side panel chat, or keyboard shortcuts—all without leaving the webpage.

-**Version:** 3.0 | **Multi-Provider Support** (ChatGPT Web, Gemini Web, Gemini API)
+**Version:** 3.0 | **Multi-Provider Support** (ChatGPT, Gemini, Perplexity, Copilot, Grok)

 ---